etrinidad132/Esforza/README.md

 # **ESFORZA**

 [ESFORZA](https://esforza.herokuapp.com/) is an application that is specialized for tracking outdoor activities such as cycling and running.
 It is based on the app [Strava](https://www.strava.com/).
-Due to ten day time constraint, it was not viable to clone every feature from [Strava](https://www.strava.com/).
+Due to the ten day time constraint, it was not viable to clone every feature from [Strava](https://www.strava.com/).
 I focused on a few cornerstone features.
 It has the functionality to create routes by placing markers on a map, give the user the best route between the points, and give the user useful information.
 Information such as estimated time, distance, and elevation.
 I will come back to this project in order to add even more features.

 ## Technologies
 ------------------------------------------------------------
 [ESFORZA](https://esforza.herokuapp.com/) leverages the awesome Ruby on Rails backend framework using PostgreSQL as the database.
 Also uses the JavaScript React-Redux in order to interface with the frontend.

 This project also used the Google Maps JavaScript API.
-As well as other sub-API that enchance the funtionality of the Maps API.
-Thse were the Maps Directions API, Maps Elevation API, Static Maps API, and a couple others.
+As well as other sub-API that enhance the functionality of the Maps API.
+Those were the Maps Directions API, Maps Elevation API, Static Maps API, and a couple others.

 ## Features
 ------------------------------------------------------------